 Furnace repairs can be expensive and inconvenient, but many are preventable with routine maintenance and inspections.
 Suntech Heat and Air has been committed to the health of Oklahoma heaters for more than 32 years, and we want to make sure you and your family don’t get caught in the cold.
-Our professionals are ready 24/7 to help repair your system, but here are a few troubleshooting tips that can save you some time and money.
+Our professionals are ready 7 days a week to help repair your system, but here are a few troubleshooting tips that can save you some time and money.

 5 Heater Trouble Shooting Tips for Winter

 1) Filters—Dirty filters cause your system to work overtime, and that strain on your furnace can lead to costly breakdowns and repairs over time.
 If your filter is too clogged, the fan cannot run properly and eventually the unit itself will overheat.
 If the fan is running without blowing out heat, try replacing your filter first.
 Regardless of any problems, you should replace your filters every 60-90 days to help keep your heater running efficiently.

 2) Dirty Outdoor Unit—Check to see the area around your condenser unit is clear.
 There may be debris, like grass or dirt, clogging it up, or tall weeds or grass blocking the airflow around it.
 Rinse off any debris and trim back vegetation.